sameersyedd/radium/README.md

 ### POST /users

 - Register a user
-- The details of a user are name(mandatory), mobile(mandatory as well as unique), email(mandatory), password(mandatory) and a isDeleted flag with a default false value
+- The details of a user are name(mandatory and unqiue), mobile(mandatory), email(mandatory), password(mandatory) and a isDeleted flag with a default false value

 ### POST /login

 - Validate credentials of the user.
-The credentials of a user are their email address and their password.
+The credentials of a user are their name and their password.
 You will receive these in the request body.
 The credentials are valid if there exists a user with the combination of credentials.
 Return a true status in response body.
 You also have to ensure the user is valid (not deleted)

 ### GET /users/:userId